kant0063/REEU---Data-Science-in-Agriculture-data-and-code/Clustering/Lesson_Plan_Clustering.md

     7. Graph the output in at least two different ways

 ## Activity 2: Nearest neighbor
-    1. Download R markdown (Lesson 5c) for nearest neighbor
+    1. Download R markdown for nearest neighbor
     2. Now explore nearest neighbors
     3. Try it with the PCA output